About Us Trade & Economic Relations

 Development Partnership

 India has a long-standing development partnership with Vietnam that has made positive contributions towards capacity building and socio-economic development of Vietnam.
 India has also been providing assistance to Vietnam within the ASEAN framework.
-Under the Mekong Ganga Cooperation (MGC) framework, India has been taking up Quick Impact Projects (QIPs), each valued at USD 50,000, in different provinces of Vietnam for development of community infrastructure.
+Under the Mekong Ganga Cooperation (MGC) framework, India has been taking up Quick Impact Projects (QIPs), each valued at US$50,000, in different provinces of Vietnam for development of community infrastructure.
 With their short gestation period, the QIPs bring direct benefits to communities at the grassroots level.
+So far, since 2017, 56 projects have been sanctioned in 42 provinces of Vietnam out of which 46 have already been completed and 10 are under implementation.
 During the virtual summit between the Prime Minister of India and Vietnam on 21 December 2020, the number of QIPs project has been increased from 05 to 10 per year to be implemented annually in Vietnam.
-So far, since 2017, 46 projects have been sanctioned in 39 provinces of Vietnam out of which 37 have already been completed and 9 are under implementation.
-India has also completed technical assistance worth USD 2.25 million for conservation and restoration of ancient Cham monuments located in the Quang Nam Province of Vietnam, showcasing the deep civilizational connection between the two countries.
+India also provided technical assistance worth US$ 2.25 million for conservation and restoration of ancient Cham monuments located in the Quang Nam Province of Vietnam, showcasing the deep civilizational connection between the two countries.